petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/using-openid-connect.md

    ![Locating OpenID configurations in the System Settings menu.](using-openid-connect/images/01.png)

-1. Add the provider by clicking the *Add* button.
+1. Add the provider by clicking *Add*.

 1. Use the information you received from the provider to fill out the form.